-- 1. The Associate Athletics Director for Sports and Compliance, the Associate Athletics Director for Business and Personnel/SWA, FAR and/or Director of Compliance interview a minimum of one student-athlete who has completed his/her eligibility from each varsity team at the end of its sports season.
-Other student-athletes may be interviewed at the discretion of the Associate Athletics Director for Sports and Compliance.
+- 1. The sports supervisor, SWA and FAR interview a minimum of one student-athlete who has completed his/her eligibility from each varsity team at the end of its sports season.
+Other student-athletes may be interviewed at the discretion of the Director of Athletics.
 Interviews contain a variety of questions pertaining to coaching, team travel, academic services, gender equity, minority issues, and other aspects of the student-athlete experience.
 The information obtained during the interviews is shared only on a need-to-know basis, although confidentiality cannot be guaranteed. - 2.
 End of Season Questionnaire.
-At the conclusion of each season, all studentathletes are emailed an End of Season Questionnaire developed with guidance from NCAA Student-Athlete Affairs.
+At the conclusion of each season, all student-athletes are emailed an End of Season Questionnaire developed with guidance from NCAA Student-Athlete Affairs.
 The questionnaire collects responses to reflect the student-athlete perception on a variety of areas including coaching, athletic administration, team travel, academic services, training, gender equity, minority issues, and other aspects of the student-athlete experience.
 Individual responses are kept confidential.